ploeh/Hyprlinkr/ReadMe.markdown

 =========
 Hyprlinkr is a small and very focused helper library for the ASP.NET Web API.
 It does one thing only: it creates URIs according to the application's route configuration in a type-safe manner.

-It works with both ASP.NET Web API 1 and ASP.NET Web 2.
+As of version 2 it works with ASP.NET Web 2.
+Look for version 1 for compatibility with ASP.NET Web API 1.

 Example
 -------